MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/warehouse-how-to-plan-put-aways-in-worksheets.md

     -   You can assign the put-away to a specific employee.
     -   You can sort the put-away instruction lines as you did in the worksheet or by bin ranking.
 When you sort according to bin ranking, the Take lines appear first, since most receipt bins have a 0 bin ranking, and the Place lines appear last, starting with the bins with the lowest bin ranking.
 If you have structured your warehouse so bins of similar bin ranking are side by side, sorting lines in this way will ultimately save steps for your warehouse employees.
     -   You can choose not to see the intermediate lines created when the program breaks a larger unit of measure to smaller units of measure by selecting the **Set Breakbulk Filter** field.
-For more information, see [How to: Enable Automatic Breaking Bulk with Directed Put-away and Pick] (warehouse-enable-automatic-breaking-bulk-with-directed-put-away-and-pick.md).
+For more information, see [Enable Automatic Breaking Bulk with Directed Put-away and Pick] (warehouse-enable-automatic-breaking-bulk-with-directed-put-away-and-pick.md).
     -   You can choose not to have the **Qty. to Handle** field automatically filled in on the put-away instructions.
     -   You can choose to print the document immediately.